jwdagney55/card-games/README.md

 Still not perfect, moving piles around fails sometimes, for some rhyme or reason.
 The error is the first card in movePile is undefined.
 The last card of the previous move pile sometimes gets duplicated.
 If you move the same pile twice in a row, it will duplicate ALL of the cards from the first moved pile if done back to back and with another move in between.
 Possibly a genius so we'll see.
 Fixed in helpSetMovePile setActiveCardList(activeCardList.slice(0,i))

 Can't select the top visible card of a pile?
 Think that bug is in GameColumn.tsx else if ( cardList[i-1].show === false){} because the i goes one past where it should.
 Need to work out how to do the margins better.
 Fixed... just didn't do i-1 (nothing visibly changed???)

+If you place a pile on the last pile that was moved, it will stay highlighted